 Twitter has been around forever (in social media terms, anyway), but that doesn’t necessarily mean it’s the best use of time and resources for every business.
 Twitter can be an excellent platform for sharing content like blog posts and providing real-time customer service, but the user base tends to be more tech-savvy.
 Small businesses should develop a brand presence on Twitter if they can, but not at the expense of Facebook and Instagram.

 Generally speaking, YouTube should really only be an investment for your small business if you have the kind of content that makes sense for it.
 Your real-time, topical videos can go on Facebook or Instagram, but if you have more evergreen video content, you might want to consider YouTube.
 It’s also a great place to store any educational or how-to videos.

 As more of a business-focused social media platform, LinkedIn typically has very specific use cases for small businesses.
 In the B2C space, it’s used less for connecting with customers and more for establishing your brand as an industry leader and recruiting talented folks to help you grow your business.

 Still feeling lost in the sea of social media platforms for business?
 We’re here to help steer you in the right direction.
-Contact AirTank today to learn more about which social media platforms will help you achieve your business goals.

 Subscribe to Stay up-to-date with blogs, tips & tricks, and more.